rexiesxk/Shell-Utilities/README.md

       This programs lists all the names of folders in a directoy,

-      then copies all the files from original directory to new directories with _test and -train appended to them,
+      then copies all the files from original directory to new directories with _test and _train appended to them,

-      then it renames the filesin newly created folders as per new folder names and preserves the extension.
+      then it renames the files in newly created folders as per new folder names and preserves the extension.

       If any original folder is empty, it saves their names to list2.txt